Data Validation

 Required

 Setting a component to Required is the simplest form of validation.
-When set to ON, your end-user must enter an input before they can navigate ahead or save their submission.
-You can use this type of validation on fields which must have data entered into them.
-Setting a field to Required also ensures your end-user completes any important fields.
-Set the Required toggle to OFF when data entry is optional.
+When set to (ON), the end-user must enter an input before they can navigate to another page or save their submission.
+Use this validation type on fields which must contain an input from the end-user.
+Setting a field to Required also ensures your end-user completes all important fields.
+Set the Required to (OFF) when data entry is optional.

 Minimum Length and Maximum Length